 At Avenue Dental we love teeth, and most of the time we focus on them.
 But a number of different problems in the mouth that we see originate from structures other than your teeth.
 Here are just a few of the more common ones that we see.Book Online Learn more

-Jaw pain, Or Temporomandibular Joint Disorder (TMD) is surprisingly common.
-It results when the muscles and Jaw joint become inflamed, and we see it a lot because it can also mimic toothache from time to time.
+Jaw pain, or Temporomandibular Joint Disorder (TMD) is surprisingly common.
+It results when the muscles and jaw joint become inflamed.
+We often see it because it may mimic toothache.
 The muscles and joints become sore through excessive pressure from clenching, grinding or other movements.
-Pain can radiate into the lower jaw, the temples, the teeth and even cause headaches and neck pain.
+Pain may radiate into the lower jaw, the temples, the teeth and even cause headaches and neck pain.

 At Avenue Dental we have specific training in diagnosing and treating TMD.
 First, we start by asking you some questions about the history of your pain.
 Then we assess the muscles and joint by feeling the level of tension in them.
 Finally, we check your teeth and assess how they are biting together and whether they are contributing to the problem.
 Once we have gathered all relevant information, we design a plan with you to get you out of pain.

 It’s important to know that if jaw pain isn’t fixed it can develop into a more chronic pain issue and your joint can be more severely damaged.
 So, if you think you might be suffering from TMD please see your local dentist for a diagnosis and advice on what your options are.